datacarpentry/image-processing/_episodes/05-creating-histograms.md

 ![Plant seedling](../fig/plant-seedling-grayscale.png)

 Again, we use the `iio.imread()` function to load our image.
-The first argument to `iio.imread()` is the filename of the image.
-The second argument `mode="L"` defines the type and depth of a pixel in the image (e.g., an 8-bit pixel has a range of 0-255).
-This argument is forwarded to the `pillow` backend, for which mode "L" means 8-bit pixels and single-channel (i.e., grayscale). `pillow` is a Python imaging library; which backend is used by `iio.imread()` may be specified (to use `pillow`, you would pass this argument: `plugin="pillow"`); if unspecified, `iio.imread()` determines the backend to use based on the image type.

 Then, we convert the grayscale image of integer dtype, with 0-255 range, into a floating-point one with 0-1 range, by calling the function `skimage.util.img_as_float`.